CSE237SP2021/project-randompassword/README.md

   no

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!) right now the only command is giving a number for the length of the password.
-For example if you want a password length of 8 you would type: java randomPassword.passwordGenerator 8
+For example if you want a password length of 8 you would type: java randomPassword.passwordGenerator 8\
+  there is also a supplementary command "help" that prints out a useful message on how to run the program properly.
+  Important: Make sure after compiling to run the program from the class folder and not where the java file is.
+(Run from the src folder)